ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

     because of the blank line preceding it.
 ~~~

+TIP: **Tip:** This is a good example of how using to 4-character indenting format for list markers is advantageous.

-To wrap definition text in `<p>` tags, make sure that there is a line between the term and the definition.
+To wrap **definition** text in `<p>` tags, make sure that there is a line between the term and the definition.

 ~~~markdown
 Term 1